vimode/frontend-mentor-challenges/crowdfunding-product-page/README.md

 ##### Pending tasks

+- If backers number is less than 0 then disable the item.
 - Input element validation
 - Add $ sign/icon to the input element in modal.
 - Live solution screenshot(s)